Waishnav/simple_discussion/README.md

 ### Markdown Editor

-By Markdown editor for drafting forum post and forum threads is enable.
-You can disable it from initilizer file.

-Also we have introduced the markdown extension to embed the CircuitVerse Circuits, YouTube video, User tagging for CircuitVerse usecase.
+Markdown Editor for drafting forum post and forum thread will be shown by default. but also we have introduced the markdown extension to embed the CircuitVerse Circuits, YouTube video, User tagging for CircuitVerse usecase.
 You can toggle these features as well using following feature flags.

 ### Profanity Check and Language Filter